-Today I have a story.
-A true story, a happy story.
+Today I have a story–a true story, a happy story.
 Something of a love story, even.
 One that starts with my gramma, moves through me, continues on through Jordan, and hopefully keeps on going into forever.
-This is the kind of story that renews my hope that yes, one person can definitely make a difference.
-Even when the world wants to tell me, No. You’re much too small.
-Even when the world tries to make me feel powerless and weak.
-Even when the world tries to silence me.
-This story makes me feel like a warrior, equipped with only one weapon.
+This is the kind of story that continually renews my hope in humans.
+The kind of story that reminds me how one person can most definitely make a difference, even in a world that never tires of telling me: No. You’re much too small.
+A world that tries to make me feel powerless and weak.
+A world that tries to silence me, my voice, my compassion.
+This story makes me feel like a warrior, equipped with only one very small but very powerful weapon.
 And all I’ve got to do?
 Use it.

 The Most Important One